 Your personal information will be used for the purposes specified in this Policy.
 In particular, we may use your personal information:

 The GDPR requires us to rely on one or more lawful bases to use your personal information.
-We consider the bases listed below to be relevant:
+We consider the bases in Article 6 GDPR listed below to be relevant:

 The GDPR allows us to collect and process your personal information if it is reasonably necessary to achieve our or others’ legitimate interests (as long as that processing is fair, balanced and does not unduly impact your rights).